IntelliTect/Coalesce/docs/modeling/model-components/data-sources.md

 ## Standard Parameters

 All methods on `IDataSource<T>` take a parameter that contains all the client-specified parameters for things paging, searching, sorting, and filtering information.
-Almost all overridable methods on `StandardDataSource` are also passed the relevant set of parameters.
+Almost all virtual methods on `StandardDataSource` are also passed the relevant set of parameters.

 ## Custom Parameters